gismo/gismo/README.md

   If enabled the extensions using functionalities of Parasolid geometric kernel are compiled (requires Parasolid).

-* GISMO_WITH_ONURBS       *OFF*
+* gsOpennurbs

-  If enabled the extension for reading and writing of Rhinoceros' 3DM is compiled.
+  Extension for reading and writing of Rhinoceros' 3DM.

 * CMAKE_INSTALL_PREFIX   (system dependent)